-You can also direct paid ads to landing pages.
+You can also direct paid ads to your landing pages.
 In some cases, you may be able to attract visitors directly to a landing page through organic search.

 5. People aren’t seeing sufficient value in your offer

-Visitors are seeing your CTAs and going to your pop ups or landing pages, but the offer isn’t compelling enough to get people to submit a form.
+Visitors are seeing your CTAs and going to your pop-ups or landing pages, but the offer isn’t compelling enough to get people to submit a form.

-Prior to form submission, it doesn’t matter how good or bad a gated content piece is.
+Before form submission, it doesn’t matter how good or bad a gated content piece is.
 What matters is the value the person thinks they’ll get.

 This is where compelling copy comes into play.
 The copy on your landing page is critical for conversions.
 Make sure you think through your landing page copy and hire a copywriter if necessary.
-Alternatively, try out a copywriting AI like Jarvis that can suggest landing page copy for you.
+Alternatively, try out a copywriting AI like Jasper that can suggest landing page copy for you.